Managing symptoms of myeloma

 - Talk to a psychologist about cognitive behaviour therapy (CBT).
 This approach aims to change how you feel pain by changing your thoughts.

-- Listen to our relaxation and meditation audio tracks and our podcast on Managing Cancer Pain, and see Pain and cancer.
+- Listen to our relaxation and meditation podcast and our podcast on Managing Cancer Pain, and see Pain and cancer.

 - Download Myeloma Australia’s Pain and Myeloma information sheet